grpc/proposal/A66-otel-stats.md

 attempt.
 On the server-side, we have an equivalent `ServerCallTracer`.
 (There is no concept of an attempt on the server-side.)

-The OTel plugin will configure CallTracer factories on gRPC channels and servers.
+The OpenTelemetry plugin will configure CallTracer factories on gRPC channels and servers.

 A CallTracer needs to know the channel's target in the canonical form, and the fully qualified method name for filling in the attributes needed on the metrics.